cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 group MUST BE of prime order.

 The specification for the group environment objects specified in this section closely follow the ECKAS-DH1 method from {{IEEE1363}}.
-I.e. we use the same methods and encodings and protocol substeps as employed in the TLS
+I.e. we use the same methods and encodings and protocol sub steps as employed in the TLS
  {{?RFC5246}} {{?RFC8446}} protocol family.

 For CPace only the uncompressed full-coordinate encodings from {{SEC1}} (x and y coordinate) SHOULD be used.
 Commonly used curve groups are specified in {{SEC2}} and {{?RFC5639}}.
 A typical representative of such a Short-Weierstrass curve is NIST-P256.
 Point verification as used in ECKAS-DH1 is described in Annex A.16.10. of {{IEEE1363}}.

 For deriving Diffie-Hellman shared secrets ECKAS-DH1 from {{IEEE1363}} specifies the use of an ECSVDP-DH method.
-We use ECSVDP-DH in combination with the identy map such that it either returns "error" or the x-coordinate of the Diffie-Hellman result point as shared secret in big endian format (fixed length output by FE2OSP without truncating leading zeros).
+We use ECSVDP-DH in combination with the identity map such that it either returns "error" or the x-coordinate of the Diffie-Hellman result point as shared secret in big endian format (fixed length output by FE2OSP without truncating leading zeros).

 ### Suitable encode\_to\_curve methods